-DAVENPORT, Iowa (AP) — Hundreds of Iowa National Guard soldiers have been told they were overpaid after a year-long deployment in the Middle East and must make immediate plans to repay the money.
+DAVENPORT, Iowa (AP) — Hundreds of Iowa National Guard soldiers have been told they were overpaid after a year-long deployment to the Middle East and that they must make plans to repay the money.

-Wunn says the problem seems to originate from an issue at the demobilization station at Fort Hood in Texas.
-He says some battalion members continued receiving active duty pay or entitlements after their active duty ended.
+The problem seems to have originated from an issue at the demobilization station at Fort Hood in Texas, Wunn said.
+Some battalion members continued receiving active-duty pay or entitlements after their active duty ended, he said.